This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - if it decides to disclose non-anonymised data to the buyer under the GDPR’s ‘legitimate interest’ grounds (or similar), record its assessment of why it can rely on that ground and why it is not notifying the data subjects about the disclosure.

-The NDA should require the potential buyer to:
+The NDA should, as a minimum, require the potential buyer to:

 - only use the data it receives to help it evaluate the target’s business;